Skip to content

 Pricing

-Canva has a free plan with basic tools.
-Canva Pro starts at $12.99 a month if you pay yearly.
+Canva has a free plan with basic tools and templates.
+Paid plans, like Canva Pro, start at $5.40 a month for one person.

 G2 User Rating – 4.7 out of 5 stars